Simettric/WPSimpleORM/README.md

 ### Show the relationships meta box and admin page in wp-admin

-        //functions.php or your a Plugin
+        //functions.php or in your plugin (outside of any hook)

         $relationsMenu = new EntityRelationsHooks(Person::class);
         $relationsMenu->registerHooks();